Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Introduction

 To support a more fine-grained alignment during pretraining, we further augment our SDA with region-phrase level annotation.
 In specific, we detect arbitrary regions on the domain-aligned pictures based on corresponding image captions with off-the-shelf detectors~\cite{liu2023grounding}.
 Based on this, we introduce Multi-granularity Relation Alignment (MRA) to conduct a fine-grained alignment.
 It encompasses the co-alignment of image-text pairs and region-phrase correspondence, thus ensuring holistic consistency across modalities.
 Going beyond image-level alignment, we delve deeper into the region level with MRA, introducing fine-grained local region matching to refine the representations further.
 This strategic design allows for better capture and alignment of intricate relations within pedestrian images and their corresponding textual descriptions.
-Extensive experimentation on benchmark datasets, \ie, CUHK-PEDES, ICFG-PEDES, and RSTPReid, show that our method outperforms prior art, achieving state-of-the-art performance.
+Extensive experiments on benchmark datasets, \ie, CUHK-PEDES, ICFG-PEDES, and RSTPReid, show that our method outperforms prior art, achieving state-of-the-art performance.
 The results underscore the effectiveness of our approach in mitigating the adverse effects of domain discrepancies and enhancing the overall retrieval accuracy.
-In summary, our primary contributions are: \begin{itemize} \item We propose a unified framework for text-based person retrieval that integrates domain adaptation at both image and region levels through Domain-aware Diffusion (DaD) and Multi-granularity Relation Alignment (MRA).
-DaD effectively reduces the domain gap by aligning image distributions between the pretraining and target datasets, while MRA enhances the alignment of visual regions with their textual descriptions, addressing fine-grained discrepancies. \item Extensive experiments confirm that our dual-level adaptation approach effectively achieves domain alignment between pretraining and target datasets, surpassing the state-of-the-art methods on three real-world datasets, \ie, CUHK-PEDES, ICFG-PEDES, and RSTPReid. \end{itemize}
+In summary, our primary contributions are: \begin{itemize} \item We propose Domain-aware Diffusion (DaD) to bridge the domain gap at the image level by aligning the image distributions between pretraining and real-world datasets.
+Leveraging DaD, we construct a large-scale Synthetic Domain-Aligned dataset (SDA) comprising $1,217,750$ image-text pairs, most of which are annotated with fine-grained region-phrase information, \eg, gender, hat, and pants. \item Building upon SDA, we further introduce a Multi-granularity Relation Alignment (MRA) pretraining framework for region-level adaptation.
+MRA enhances the alignment between visual regions and their textual descriptions, thereby tackling fine-grained semantic discrepancies. \item Extensive experiments confirm that our dual-level adaptation approach effectively achieves domain alignment between pretraining and target datasets, surpassing the state-of-the-art methods on three real-world datasets, \ie, CUHK-PEDES, ICFG-PEDES, and RSTPReid. \end{itemize}